rojebd/python-music-player/README.md

   palette_colors.py:
     - Where some global variables for the TUI colors are initialized, they are put in a separate file to not bloat the main file

-  config.py:
-    - Your configuration file for the TUI to configure it see [configuration](#config)

 ### Depedencies / Running
 The depedencies are in the in the requirements.txt